 The primary role of the wellness industry is to engage people in behavior change to prevent disease.
 Getting people to change behavior is an immense task and requires best practices.

-Orriant’s fundamental intervention is engaging the masses in a genuine and non-threatening relationship with a health coach that meets each person where they are and applies behavioral best practices to engage self-directed change; and it works.
+Orriant’s fundamental intervention is engaging the masses in a genuine and non-threatening relationship with a health coach that meets each person where they are and applies behavioral best practices to engage self-directed lifestyle changes; and it works.